CaptainCrowbar/prion-lib/rs-core/io.md

 Close the file.
 This is only needed if you want to check for an error afterwards; any open file is closed by the destructor.

+* `virtual Unicorn::Path IO::`**`get_path()`**`() const`

+Attempts to retrieve the absolute path of the file with which the I/O stream is associated.
+This is not always possible on some systems even if the stream is an open file; if the attempt fails, or if the stream is not associated with a file, this will return an empty path.
+File system links mean that a file may not have a unique name; no promises are made about which name will be returned in these cases.
+The default implementation in the `IO` base class always returns an empty path; this will remain true in derived classes such as `StringBuffer` that are not associated with a file.

 * `virtual void IO::`**`flush`**`() noexcept`

 Flush the stream.
 The semantics of this depends on the particular derived